metacpan/metacpan-cpan-extracted/distros/S/Sub-WrapInType/README.md

 # SEE ALSE

-[Type::Params](https://metacpan.org/pod/Type%3A%3AParams) exports the function wrap\_sub.
+[Type::Params](https://metacpan.org/pod/Type%3A%3AParams) exports the function wrap\_subs.
 It check only parameters type.